 The campus contains turfgrass in many areas including around campus buildings, along roadways and around and within parking lots.
 The grounds are managed at a moderate maintenance level.
-Turf areas consist of blends of fescue.
+Most turf areas have been seeded with blends of fescue with the exception a two stands of bermudagrass.